oxfordyang2016/weatherapp/templates/freewriting.md

-data is satelite or brodcat signal to deal with. i understand that  signal as network 's first layer .paser will unsrstand ------->signal-------->deal signal---------->ouput-------->..fro now,my routeline is :what is ivp? how to receive salite signal?there is a view,vedio codec is that ,from now my task ,is to konw that in ivp 's all kins noun is what mean>??????
+data is satelite or brodcat signal to deal with. i understand that  signal as network 's first layer .paser will unsrstand ------->signal-------->deal signal---------->ouput-------->..fro now,my routeline is :what is ivp? how to receive salite signal?there is a view,vedio codec is that ,from now my task ,is to konw that in ivp 's all kins noun is what mean>??????from now , i only need to  call get method to get infomation,i need to figure out all kinds of items.